Predicting earthquake damages with Azure ML Workspace

 Introduction

 In the last few years, artificial intelligence (AI) has become more and more prevalent and powerful.
-Many speeches around AI nowadays explain how these technologies can be benefitted to predict stock prices and create value for an organization.
-In fact, even the online courses that are meant to educate newcomers in the field are focusing on the financial benefits of AI.
+Many speeches around AI nowadays explain how these technologies can be beneficial in predicting stock prices and creating value for an organization.
+Even the online courses that are meant to educate newcomers in the field focus on the financial benefits of AI.

-In today’s materialistic world, I would like to focus on how the very same technologies can be benefitted to predict natural disasters and eventually increase survival rates and improve quality of life.
+In today’s materialistic world, I would like to focus on how the very same technologies can be beneficial in predicting natural disasters and eventually increasing survival rates and improving quality of life.

-The disasters caused by natural phenomena have been present all along human history; nevertheless, their consequences are greater each time.
-This tendency will not be reverted in the coming years; on the contrary, it is expected that natural disasters will increase in number and intensity due to the global warming.
+The disasters caused by natural phenomena have been present all throughout human history; nevertheless, their consequences are greater each time.
+This tendency will not be reverted in the coming years; on the contrary, it is expected that natural disasters will increase in number and intensity due to global warming.

 According to world statistics, the increase in the number of world disasters between the decades of 1987-1996 and 1997-2006 was 60% (going from 4,241 to 6,806), whereas the number of dead people during these periods increased a hundred percent (it went from more than 600,000 to more than 1,200,000).
 Source: Using Machine Learning for Extracting Information from Natural Disaster News Reports

 More than nine million Australians have been impacted by a natural disaster or extreme weather event in the past 30 years.
-And the number of people affected annually is expected to grow, as the intensity, and in some areas the frequency of these events continues to grow.
-These costs include significant, and often long-term, social impacts, including death and injury, as well as impacts on employment, education, community networks, health, and wellbeing.
+The number of people affected annually is expected to grow, as the intensity, and in some areas, the frequency of these events continue to grow.
+These costs include significant, and often long-term, social impacts, including death and injury, as well as impacts on employment, education, community networks, health, and well-being.
 Source: Natural Disasters in Australia

 AI however relies solely on data.